-Scottish Marjorie and her English twin Margery were early twentieth century favorites that date back to medieval times, when popular among the royals.
-They were at their height in the 1920's, when they were seen as more lively versions of the old standard.
-Marjorie was always the preferred spelling, in the Top 25 from 1921 to 1927.
+Scottish Marjorie and her English twin Margery were early twentieth century favorites that date back to medieval times, when it was popular among the royals.
+They were at their height in the 1920s, when they were seen as more lively versions of the old standard.
+Marjorie was always the preferred spelling, in the Top 25 from 1920 to 1927.

 One notable namesake is Marjorie Stinson, a pioneering aviator who was the first female airline pilot.
 Marjorie Kinnan Rawlings was the author of the moving novel The Yearling and Margery Williams's name is on the cover of kiddie favorite The Velveteen Rabbit—and there's always the old nursery rhyme "See-Saw, Margery Daw."